arm-developer-tools/windowsperf-vs-extension/doc/wperf-outputs/wperf-list.md

 [[_TOC_]]

 The `WperfList` class is a part of the `WindowsPerfGUI.SDK.WperfOutputs` namespace.
-It represents a collection of predefined events and metrics for Windows Performance Monitor.
+It represents a collection of predefined events and metrics for `wperf`.

 ## Summary